Is it normal?

 Newborn grunting is usually related to digestion.
-The baby is simply getting used to their mother’s milk or formula.
-They may have gas or pressure in their stomach that makes them feel uncomfortable and they haven’t learned yet how to move things through.
+Your baby is simply getting used to mother’s milk or formula.
+They may have gas or pressure in their stomach that makes them feel uncomfortable, and they haven’t learned yet how to move things through.

-When a baby grunts, it usually means they are learning how to have a bowel movement.
-They have not yet figured out how to relax the pelvic floor while also using abdominal pressure to move stool and gas through their system.
-Their abdominal muscles are weak and they must bear down with the diaphragm against their closed voice box, or glottis.
+When your baby grunts, it usually means they’re learning how to have a bowel movement.
+They haven’t yet figured out how to relax the pelvic floor while also using abdominal pressure to move stool and gas through their system.
+Their abdominal muscles are weak, and they must bear down with their diaphragm against their closed voice box (glottis).
 This leads to a grunting noise.

-If your grunting baby is simply learning how to have a bowel movement, the only true cure for a grunting baby is for your newborn to learn how to relax their anus while pushing with their abdomen.
+If your grunting baby is simply learning how to have a bowel movement, the only true cure is for your newborn to learn how to relax their anus while pushing with their abdomen.
 This is something your baby will learn with time through trial and error.

-In most cases, the grunting will start in the first months of life and resolve on its own after a few weeks.
+In most cases, the grunting starts in the first months of life and resolves on its own after a few weeks.
 Every baby is different.
 It all depends on how long it takes for your newborn to master the coordination of its bowel movements.

-The grunting of a healthy child learning how to deal with digestion is different from a sick baby.
+The grunting of a healthy child learning how to deal with digestion is different from the grunting of a sick baby.

 Grunting with breathing could be a sign of:

-- heart failure (that causes fluid in the lungs and a shortness of breath)
+- heart failure (which causes fluid to build up in the lungs and a shortness of breath)

 Check for other signs of respiratory distress or illness to determine if your baby’s grunts are normal or a sign of another problem.
 Other signs of respiratory problems include: